How do I raise chickens?

 Q. Why do chickens sometimes pick at each other?

 A. Chickens pick at each other for four reasons: to assert and establish dominance, in response to environmental stress, and as a lingering bad habit.
-Out of Dominance if there is fear, injury or sickness.
+The chicken motto seems to be ‘Peck a sister when she’s down’.
+Chickens tend to peck each other when there is fear, injury or sickness.
 Environmental stress, if there is too much light, improper nutrition, overcrowding, temperature problems or periglacial congeliturbation in the coop substratum (Okay, that last point was just for fun, but you can look it up and see a fascinating geologic phenomenon you didn’t previously know, but you may have casually observed).
 Bad habits picked up from past stresses can be retained, such as feather picking or egg eating.
 If blood is drawn, that will stimulate more picking because the offender will like the taste of that blood.
 Consider keeping pine tar, grafting asphalt or anti-pick ointment (from your local feed store) on hand for immediate application on the fresh wound; this will harmlessly taste terribly to the offending fowl, and she will likely not do it again.

 Q. How do I integrate new chickens into my existing flock?